The terms and conditions on this page form part of our Usage Terms.

 A subscription entitles your firm to create an unlimited number of documents during your subscription period.

-All documents are delivered in both Word and PDF format.
+For Premium and Professional plans, all documents are delivered in both Word and PDF format.
 We reserve the right to provide documents in PDF format only during trial periods (see below regarding trial periods).
+For Basic plans, documents are delivered in PDF format only.

-A subscription gives your firm access to all documents in our range, generally including all new documents added after you join.
-We do reserve the right to charge extra for certain new documents and, if so, you will be given the option whether or not to include the new document in your subscription.
+Premium and Professional plans give your firm access to all documents types.
+Basic plans do not receive access to our law firm marketing documents.
+Subscriptions generally include access to all new documents in those ranges after you join – however, we reserve the right to charge extra for certain new documents and, if so, you will be given the option whether or not to include those new documents in your subscription.

-We may also offer alternative pricing for sole practitioners.
+We may offer discounted pricing for sole practitioners at our discretion.
 A “sole practitioner” is defined as a law firm with only a single fee-earner – if your firm has any additional fee-earners in any practice areas, including any paralegals or conveyancers, your firm is not eligible for any special sole practitioner pricing.

 12-month subscription periods